JuliaDiff/HyperDualNumbers.jl/README.md

 [The Development of Hyper-Dual Numbers for Exact Second Derivative Calculations](https://adl.stanford.edu/hyperdual/Fike_AIAA-2011-886.pdf)

-The initial Julia-ish version was derived/written by Rob J Goedman (goedman@icloud.com).
+The initial Julia-ish versions (up to v3.0.1) were derived/written by Rob J Goedman (goedman@icloud.com).

 HyperDualNumbers.jl v4.0.0 has been completely redone by Benoit Pasquier to make it `Julia` and much better follows the structure of the [JuliaDiff/DualNumbers](https://github.com/JuliaDiff/DualNumbers.jl) package.]()